janspudich/OTE-data-scraper-and-API/README.md

 ## The database data model
 As it was mentioned above, the data scraper module uses a database to store the scraped data and the OTE API module uses the same database to provide the data through a REST API.

-The database is MongoDB where the OTE market data for a single day is stores as a document of the `oteOneDay` model:
+The database is MongoDB where the OTE market data for a single day is stored as a document of the `oteOneDay` model:

 ```javascript
 const oteOneDaySchema = new mongoose.Schema({